ESI Funds Open Data Platform

 Yes.
 The Commission plans to progressively develop the site.

-- The visualisation for all 533 ESI Fund programmes and 10 IPA-CBC programmes of finances and achievement targets (common indicators) when available were opened and are available from the lists provided on each "country page";
+- The visualisations for all 530 ESI Fund programmes and 10 IPA-CBC programmes of finances and achievement targets (common indicators) when available were opened and are available from the lists provided on each "country page";

 - For the EMFF, programme targets for 11 of the 18 common indicators were made available when used by the national programmes.

-- The dataset on "finances planned" was updated to reflect adopted programmes as at November 2016.
+- The dataset on "finances planned" was updated to reflect adopted programmes as of November 2016;

-- A new dataset was added on "finances implemented" showing financial data reported by the programmes on the total cost of decided allocations to selected projects along with the spending (eligible expenditure) declared by projects to the programme managers.
+- A new dataset was added for "finances implemented" showing financial data reported by the programmes on the total cost of decided allocations to selected projects along with the spending (eligible expenditure) declared by projects to the programme managers;

-- Visualisations were added of the financial data on project selection and expenditure on the ground based on the data reported by the programmes (by early November 2016).
+- Visualisations were added of the financial data on project selection and expenditure on the ground based on the data reported by the programmes (November 2016);